Ved-P/market-safe/README.md

 A COVID - 19 related hackathon project that allows users to see AI reccomendations to go to some store and reserve a spot to go to that store, and also functions as a contact tracing site.

 As the COVID - 19 pandemic fades out, we will all eventally have to step out of our houses, whether it is to get groceries or medicine.
 However, we need to do it in a way that is carefully planned, or else we might face a second wave.
-Market-Safe is a web application that allows customers and local businesses in the community connect to plan in person visits.
-It also functions as a contac tracing app!
+Market Safe is a web application that allows customers and local businesses in the community connect to plan in person visits.
+It also functions as a contact tracing app!
 Look below to see all the great things that can be done with Market Safe!

 ## Customers can...